 Jamming Attacks.
 Here we present our protocol's performance when confronting jammers who can choose different strategies with the constraint of $(1 - \epsilon)T$ .
 We consider two types of jammers: random jammers that can randomly jam $(1-\epsilon)T$ rounds at any interval of length T and bursty jammers who would jam $(1 - \epsilon)T$ consecutive rounds at any interval of length T. We test the epoch length and throughput when $\epsilon = 0.1, 0.15, \cdots, 0.5$ , with a higher $\epsilon$ implying a lower attack frequency.
-The results are demonstrated in Fig. 9(a), which indicate that the epoch length decreases with the increasing $\epsilon$ due to the lower frequency of jamming attacks.
+The results are demonstrated in Fig. 11(a), which indicate that the epoch length decreases with the increasing $\epsilon$ due to the lower frequency of jamming attacks.
 Besides, $\epsilon$ does not significantly impact the throughput for both kinds of jammers.
 The epoch length increases faster with lower $\epsilon$ considering random jammers, indicating that random jammers are more powerful than bursty ones in BLOWN.
 This is because the introduction of $T_v$ makes it easier to address continuous heavy contentions.

 Sybil Attacks.
 In a Sybil attack, an attacker can control massive malicious nodes that compete for being a leader but refuse to collect transactions and propose blocks.
 In this circumstance, the epoch with a malicious leader would be abandoned so that there is no valid block to be accepted within such an epoch.
 Even though we already show in our protocol analysis that BLOWN can defend against Sybil attackers who control less than 50% wealth of the entire network, such attackers can harm the liveness of our protocol.
+In Fig. 11(b), the percentage of Sybil nodes does not impact the epoch length since Sybil nodes are not absent from competing in the leader election.
+However, the throughput has an evident linear decline for a larger percentage of Sybil nodes.
+Compared to the setting without Sybil nodes, 50%N Sybil nodes would decrease the throughput by 49.90%.